Apoorv2/crm/README.md

 For support and questions:
 - Check the documentation
-- Review the API endpoints
+- Review the technical specifications
-- Check the logs for errors
-- Contact the development team
+- Open an issue on GitHub

 ---

-**Built with ❤️ for Palmonas**
+**Built with ❤️ for Palmonas - Unified Order Management Made Simple**